 Gear up for your next summer bicycling adventure with these events in mind.

-With four ride lengths ranging from 12 to 50 miles, the Luce Line Loops ride is perfect for families, beginner riders and experts alike.
-Part of the 75th annual, week-long Hutchinson Water Carnival, Luce Line Loops brings people together to celebrate the rich history, tradition and people of the Hutchinson area.
+With ride lengths ranging from 12 to 75 miles, the Luce Line Loops ride is perfect for families, beginner riders and experts alike.
+Part of the annual, week-long Hutchinson Water Carnival, Luce Line Loops brings people together to celebrate the rich history, tradition and people of the Hutchinson area.
 All rides begin and end at the Crow River Winery in Hutchinson.

 Named for its 17-mile loop around Lake Bemidji, all skill levels can enjoy this leisurely ride and community bike festival in northern Minnesota.
 With this much lakefront riding, it’s shore to be a good time for all riders.
 Add to your enjoyment by visiting stations along the way featuring live music, delicious food and family-friendly activities.

 The Lutsen 99er is your chance to race through the beauty of Minnesota’s North Shore.
-Race from the coast of Lake Superior through the peaks of the Sawtooth Mountains with 19 mile, 39 mile, 69 mile and the grueling 99 mile course options.
-The Lutsen 99er is more than just a race, though: There are events planned for the entire weekend, including a Friday night BBQ and post-race party Saturday night with live music in the courtyard.
+Race from the coast of Lake Superior through the peaks of the Sawtooth Mountains with 25 mile, 45 mile, 69 mile and the grueling 99 mile course options.
+The Lutsen 99er is more than just a race, though: There are events planned for the entire weekend, including a Friday night BBQ, a post-race party Saturday night with live music, and kids races on Sunday morning.

 It’s not a race, it’s a heavenly little ride!
 Join more than 1,000 cyclists from across Minnesota and neighboring states for the annual Tour of Saints in St. Joseph.
 Amble along quiet byways and rolling hills, savor treats at rest stops and relish the verdant summer morning on an 18-, 35- or 50-mile course.
 Make this the year you ride the Tour.
 Join the tradition!